lyteword/chspurgeon-tod/volume-6/psalm-120.md

 (d) It is aimed at the most tender part.

-2\.The tongue is more destructive than fire.
+2\.
+The tongue is more destructive than fire.
 Its scandals spread with greater rapidity.
 They consume that which other fires cannot touch, and they are less easily quenched.
 "The tongue", says an Apostle, "is a fire...and setteth on fire the course of nature; and it is set on fire of hell".
-A fiery dart of the wicked one.— *G.R.*
+A fiery dart of the wicked one.— *G. R.*

 **Verse 5.** Bad lodgings.
 Only the wicked can be at home with the wicked.
 Our dwelling with them is trying, and yet it may be useful